Course : Clinical Practicum I

-- Prior to being checked-off the student must practice the skills several times.
+2. Prior to being checked-off, the student must practice the skills several times.

-- A hospital staff member that has worked with you can fill out competencies.
+3. A hospital staff member that has worked with you can fill out competencies.
 It is your responsibility to make sure the competencies are completed properly and filed under the competency tab in D2L or in the clinical documentation software, Trajecsys.

 6. A student must complete the competencies specified in the course syllabus.
-Failure to complete the required competency may result in an unsuccessful grade in clinical and prevent completion of the program.
+Failure to complete the required competencies may result in an unsuccessful grade in clinical and prevent completion of the program.

-7. All competencies for Clinical Practicum I must be completed no later than November 22nd.
+7. All competencies for Clinical Practicum I must be completed no later than November 28th.

 Once a clinical skill has been mastered, it is the responsibility of the student to have their preceptor verify these skills by completing the documentation in either D2L via checklist or Trajecsys.

 A competency must be completed for the following skills: